-The apex court on Monday cautioned the police against misuse of the sedition law and directed them to follow its earlier Kedar Nath judgment.
+The apex court cautioned the police against misuse of the sedition law and directed them to follow its earlier Kedar Nath judgment.

 New Delhi: The Supreme Court on Monday said that all authorities across the country would be bound by the Kedar Nath judgment of the apex court, which limits the scope of filing sedition cases under the provisions of Indian Penal Code.